makarroche/my-dogs-collection/README.md

 Stuff that I would love to add:
 - Being able to mint into your wallet any dog of the collection.
 - Make a game where there are fake dog breeds that you can delete when you find, and receive tokens for it.

+Stuff that needs to be better:
+- Control form inputs better for different image extensions and qualities.